boltlabs-inc/lnd/zklnd_tutorial/zklnd_installation_instructions.md

 `zkLND` is an extension of `lnd`, which is uses the `libzkchannels` library to run the zkChannels protocol.
 For more information about the protocol, you can read the high level [overview](zklnd_overview.md).

-This installation guide is divided into two parts: The first part is based on the [`lnd` installation guide](https://dev.lightning.community/guides/installation/), but has been edited specifically for the `zkLND` forked version of `lnd`.
-The second part covers the installation of the `libzkchannels` library.
+This installation guide is divided into two parts: The first part covers the installation of the `libzkchannels` library which will be done within the `zkLND` directory.
+The second part, based on the [`lnd` installation guide](https://dev.lightning.community/guides/installation/), but has been edited specifically for the `zkLND` version of `lnd`.

 Once these two parts have been completed, you will be ready to begin the [zkLND tutorial](zklnd_tutorial.md).

-## Installing zkLND
+## Preliminaries

-While our extension is named `zkLND` the software uses the same name as the original `lnd` software.
-As such, the program is still named `lnd` and uses the same `lnd` command used when starting up the `zkLND` node.
-Likewise, the command for interacting with the `zkLND` node is `lncli`.

-This section will walk through the installation of `zkLND`, a modified version of `lnd` designed to work with the libzkchannels library necessary for running `zkLND`.

-### Preliminaries
+### Installing Go

 In order to work with [`zkLND`](https://github.com/boltlabs-inc/lnd), the following build dependencies are required: